 - Is there anything you wished we did have that our competitors do have?

-Finally, you need to dig into their marketing strategy and comb nearly every aspect of their website (and how they rank with similar keywords)...and do a clean sweep over their social presence.
+Finally, you need to dig into their marketing materials and comb nearly every aspect of their website, social media and email communication.

 Here are the major things you need to consider: